rstudio/shiny/srcts/README.md

 ### Exported types

-`./extras/windowShiny.ts` contains global declarations to define `window.Shiny` as a `Shiny` type.
-This file is in a parallel folder to `./src` to avoid `Shiny` from being globally defined within the source code.
-However, this file is the default type defintion when the Type definitions are installed by users.
+`./extras/globalShiny.ts` contains global declarations to define `window.Shiny`, a globally available `Shiny` variable, and a globally available `Shiny` type.
+This file is in a parallel folder to `./src` to avoid `Shiny` from being globally accessable within the source code.
+However, this file is the default type defintion when the Type definitions are installed by external developers.

 #### External development